crolllab/teaching/Bioinformatics_Tools/Course_1_Intro_CL/README.md

 ## What is a shell good for?

 - Put simply, a shell helps you to interact with a computer/server without a graphical interface (where you could click on icons, move things around, etc.)
 - A shell requires you to type commands.
-If you are familiar with R, you know exactly how this can look like.
-Our shell here simply uses a different language to interact with the computer compared to R.
+If you are familiar with R, you know exactly how this looks like.
+Our shell here simply uses a different language to interact with the computer compared to the R language.
 - A shell helps you also navigate files and folders.
 We'll need to tell the shell though to move "up" or "down" the hierarchy of folders to get around.
-- Finally, for bioinformatics a shell helps you to repeat analyses, run these in loops, download and copy large files automatically, summarize information, etc. In other words, if you have code that works, running analyses becomes nearly effortless.
-Writing the code in the first place is often a different matter! :-)
+- Finally, for bioinformatics applications, a shell helps you to repeat analyses, run these in loops, download and copy large files automatically, summarize information, etc. In other words, if you have code that works, running analyses becomes nearly effortless.
+Writing the code in the first place is often the big challenge!

 ## First steps in a shell